 Central Board of Secondary Education is the full form CBSE.
-Central Board of Secondary Education (CBSE) is an education board that manages the public and private schools.
+The Central Board of Secondary Education (CBSE) is a government-run educational organisation that oversees both public and private schools.

 Central Board of Secondary Education abbreviated as CBSE, it was established in 1962 under the Delhi School Education Act to bring reforms for curriculum development across India.
 The main goal behind its establishment is to standardize school education through efficient management practices so every student can receive quality learning experience regardless their backgrounds or areas they live at present time which has been from a long term perspective continues but gradually with no interruption since then up till now today.

-- The Central Board of Secondary Education (CBSE) is a national school board in India.
+- In India, the Central Board of Secondary Education (CBSE) is a national educational board.

 - It was established on September 3, 1962 and came into effect from April 1, 1964.

-- The CBSE runs schools all over the country for students aged 6 to 18 years old.
+- The CBSE operates schools for children aged 6 to 18 throughout the country.

 - It also conducts exams for 10th and 12th graders every year in March or April.